 This discussion could have taken place (and probably did) several hundred years ago.
 It is definitely a little late for it now that our repertoire is so well established, but it is nevertheless an interesting question to wonder about …..

-On this page we have, until now, looked at exclusively the perfect fourth between the first and fourth fingers without looking at passages in which the middle fingers are used during that 1-4 doubleextension.
-When we need to use these middle fingers in a passage with doubleextension then the ergonomic situation for our hand becomes even more strained.
-The 3-4 wholetone, the 2-4 minor third, and the 1-2 minor third are looked at in isolation on the “Other Extensions” page, but here below we will look at some situations in which they are used within the 1-4 doubleextension.
+On this page we have, until now, looked at exclusively the perfect fourth between the first and fourth fingers without looking at passages in which the middle fingers are used during that 1-4 double-extension.
+When we need to use these middle fingers in a passage with double-extension then the ergonomic situation for our hand becomes even more strained.
+The 3-4 wholetone, the 2-4 minor third, and the 1-2 minor third are looked at in isolation on the “Bizarre Extensions” page, but here below we will look at some situations in which they are used within the 1-4 double-extension.

-It doesn’t matter how much you practice, or for how long you have been playing the cello: with a small hand, the above passage is quite probably impossible to reach and will need to be “edited” (revoiced) or refingered.
-The following pages of exercises to develop this skill always start in the highest neck positions because this is where the finger stretches are most manageable.
+For a small-handed cellist, successfully playing a passage like this is not a question of talent.
+For a very small hand, it may not matter how much we practice, or for how long we have been playing the cello: the above passage might be just impossible to reach.
+But we can always try !
+The following pages of exercises, designed to develop the strength and flexibility to achieve these stretches, always start in the highest neck positions because this is where the distances between the notes are the smallest.
 As we move the exercises into the lower positions however the distances get greater and at some stage we may no longer be able to comfortably reach the notes.
 At this moment we should stop and go no further.
 Otherwise we will run the risk of injuring our hand.

 2-3 Wholetones and 2-4 Minor Thirds Within 1-4 Doubleextensions: REPERTOIRE EXCERPTS

 If, after much determined (but careful) practice, our hand still cannot reach these intervals safely and securely we may decide to “edit” (revoice) and/or refinger the passage: